niegowski/node-daemonize2/README.md

 About
 =======

 Node module for easy creation of daemons.

-Just write your daemon as plain node.js application (like `/examples/simple/app.js`) and wrap it with Daemonize (like `/examples/simple/ctrl.js`).
+Just write your daemon as plain node.js application (like `/examples/simple/app.js`) and a simple controller with Daemonize (like `/examples/simple/ctrl.js`).

 Installation